 So, here are some not so famous words that you did not get to hear.

+"Francois? be a good boy and get the cakes from the main warehouse for the good people of Paris.
+Francois?
+Francois? where are you?"
 Marie Antoinette in July 1789, unheard query of her assistant as all royal court attendants ran to see a demonstration of the latest in powdered wigs across the room.

 "What the $%&$#!
 Are you high or something?"
 Spoken by Chris Berman on September 28, 2003 after cameras cut to commercial on ESPN's "NFL Countdown" after Rush Limbaugh made comments regarding quarterback Donovan McNabb that led to his resignation several days later.